-In July 2010, the Company was requested by the French Tax Authorities to pay the amount of €772,822 to comply with the European Court of Justice ruling on fair competition and illegal state aids (C-214/07 "Commission of the European Communities vs. French Republic").
+In July 2010, the Company was requested by the French Tax Authorities to pay the amount of €772 thousand to comply with the European Court of Justice ruling on fair competition and illegal state aids (C-214/07 "Commission of the European Communities vs. French Republic").
 The amount was related to a state aid received by EDAP-TMS France in 1994 for the acquisition of the activities of Technomed International and included €374,156 of late interest.
 The Company reversed consequently the €50 thousand reserve that had been taken as of December 31, 2009.

 In March 2011, the Company engaged in a contentious procedure against the French Tax Authorities to contest this position and ask for the recuperation of the paid amounts.
 On December 6, 2013, the Company received notice from the French Administrative Courts that this contentious procedure was rejected.
-The Company made appeal to this decision, the procedure is still on going.
+The Company made appeal to this decision before the French higher court ("Conseil d'Etat").
+On March 10, 2017, the Conseil d'Etat rejected the procedure to appeal.

-The tax years that remain subject to examination by major tax jurisdictions are 2012, 2013 and 2014.
+The tax years that remain subject to examination by major tax jurisdictions are 2014, 2015 and 2016.